 - Top-K pooling

 Spektral also includes lots of utilities for representing, manipulating, and transforming graphs in your graph deep learning projects.

 If you want to cite Spektral in your work, refer to our paper:

 Graph Neural Networks in TensorFlow and Keras with Spektral

 Daniele Grattarola and Cesare Alippi

-Spektral is compatible with Python 3.5+, and is tested on Ubuntu 16.04+ and MacOS.
-Other Linux distros should work as well, but Windows is not supported for now.
+Spektral is compatible with Python 3.6 and above, and is tested on the latest versions of Ubuntu, MacOS, and Windows.
+Other Linux distros should work as well.

 The simplest way to install Spektral is from PyPi:

 To install Spektral from source, run this in a terminal: